 - Play Apples to Apples with feelings cards and calming strategies.

 REFLECT: When would you use a game to practice a learned skill?
-How could you collect some simple data while playing to show what the student has learned?
+How could you collect simple data while playing to show what the student has learned?
 What games do your students love?
 Can you start to create card decks for each grade level?

 Make sure the books are appropriate for kindergarten and are not too wordy or too abstract.